lumapps/lumapps-sdk/README.rst

 Get your token
 --------------

-LumApps supports multiple ways of authentification.
+LumApps supports multiple ways of authentication.
 The fastest one to implement is the following:

 Get your token by logging to your LumApps account.
-Go to `https://sites.lumapps.com <https://sites.lumapps.com>`_ and authentificate.
+Go to `https://sites.lumapps.com <https://sites.lumapps.com>`_ and authenticate.
 Once connected, open the javascript console of your browser and run:

 .. code-block:: javascript